- Is sisal rope the best for replacing scratching posts?

+Suppose you’re looking for information on replacing sisal rope on a cat tree, congratulations!
 It means your pet cat has adapted to her cat tree, dug her claws through the sisal rope, and successfully left your furniture and carpet alone for a couple of months.

 Sisal rope is the textured string wrapped around most scratching posts.

-Other things you’ll need to include to replace the sisal rope:
+Other things you’ll need to include are:

 - A spool of twisted sisal rope (You can find the 1/4-inch thickness at Lowes for about $5)